Get your home holiday-ready 🎄 SEE ALL IDEAS

 Photo: Cavan Images/Cavan via Getty Images

-The planning stage of a project is the best time to ask how deep is the frost line and how does it impact the structure?
-Some projects can be completed without giving much thought to the frost line, like constructing a semi-permanent gazebo that sits on a patio or deck.
-However, for projects that have structural supports in the ground, the frost line depth is a key factor that needs to be accounted for during planning.
+A project’s planning stage is the best time to ask how deep the frost line is, and how it impacts the structure.
+Some projects, like constructing a semi-permanent gazebo that sits on a patio or deck, can be completed without giving much thought to the frost line.
+For projects that have structural supports in the ground, however, the frost line depth is a key factor that needs to be accounted for during planning.
 Tasks that can be impacted by the frost line depth include, but are not limited to: